-Finding the “right” Soccer Program means more than that.
+Finding the “right” Soccer Program actually means finding the “right” school. more than that.
 You must look for academic, social and soccer fit.
 All three must be a part of the decision.

 An number of factors need to be taken into account when selecting a college such as: